 There are hubs all around the world showcasing practical solutions for a sustainable and regenerative existence on earth that you can visit and collaborate with!

-Even in a climate similar to Burning Man?
+Even in a climate similar to these familiar parties?
 YES!
 In Southern California alone there’s:

 - Quail Springs whose stream went from 3 gallons per minute to 60 gallons per minute and have adorable examples of tiny houses made from Earth.